 Rattlesnake Territory.
-The Rattlesnake pair (Fig. 2) used a nest in Gallagher's Canyon that they last used in 2013.
+The Rattlesnake pair (Fig. 2) used the same nest in Gallagher's Canyon that they used last year.
 The male has lost his wing markers, but is likely K-80, an ACC-produced bird that was fostered into the West End nest in 1998.
-The female had lost both wing markers, but a photo of her leg band confirmed she was K-47, an ACCproduced bird that was fostered into the Seal Rocks nest in 2004.
-We confirmed the birds were incubating on 3 March and that there was at least 1 chick present on 10 April.
-We confirmed there were 2 chicks present on 19 April and entered the nest on 9 May to equip them with leg bands and to collect a blood sample for contaminant analyses (Table 1, Fig. 3).
-We monitored the nest through 13 June, at which time the eaglets were close to fledging.
-Two Harbors Territory.
-The Two Harbors pair (Fig. 2) returned to their 2017 nest located about 150 m south of their previous nest along the same ridgeline.
-The male, K-81, is an ACC-produced eagle that was fostered into the West End nest in 1998.
-The female, K-82, hatched from an egg removed from the West End nest in 1998 and was fostered into the Pinnacle Rock nest.
-Before the 2018 breeding season, we installed a camera at this nest location to monitor activity.
-K-82 laid an egg on 2 April but the egg failed to hatch and eventually broke on 18 May.
+The female has lost both wing markers, but a photo of her leg band confirmed she was K-47, an ACC-produced bird that was fostered into the Seal Rocks nest in 2004.
+We confirmed the birds were incubating on 24 February and that there was at least 1 chick present on 4 April.
+We entered the nest on 15 May to equip the single eaglet with leg bands (Table 1, Fig. 3).

-Figure 3.
-Rattlesnake chicks before banding on Santa Catalina Island, CA in 2018.
+Figure 2.
+Bald eagle territories on Santa Catalina Island, CA in 2019.